Driverless Bus Makes Debut in Georgia at Start of US Tour

 The Alliance for Transportation Innovation offered rides in the 12-person bus on Thursday in Austell, Georgia.

-Officials with the Washington, D.C.-based organization say a key goal of Thursday's demonstration and future ones is to give people a chance to see and ride in a driverless vehicle.
+A key goal of Thursday's demonstration and future ones is to give people a chance to see a driverless vehicle up-close and ride in one, officials said.

-Alliance President and CEO Paul Brubaker said public acceptance is one of the main challenges to getting the vehicles into use on city streets and highways.
+Public acceptance is one of the main challenges to getting the vehicles into use on city streets and highways, said Paul Brubaker, president and CEO of the Washington, D.C.-based Alliance for Transportation Innovation.

-Similar demonstrations are planned in Arlington, Texas; Los Angeles and San Jose, California.
+Similar demonstrations are planned for Monday in New Orleans; Feb.
+2 in Arlington, Texas; Feb.
+6 in Los Angles and Feb.
+9 in San Jose, California.

+The Alliance for Transportation Innovation is not-for-profit group that advocates for the adoption of new technologies on behalf of transportation technology firms.